 I would like to clarify that it is not that people dislike Madam Halimah Yacob per se.

-In fact, in the eyes of the average Singaporean, Halimah Yacob pretty much exemplifies the qualities they want to see in an ideal female leader.
+In fact, in the eyes of some Singaporeans, Halimah Yacob pretty much exemplifies the qualities they want to see in an ideal female leader.
 I would call it the “3 Ms” –

 - Motherly: Being a wife of a happy marriage and being a Mother